KaTeX/KaTeX/README.md

 KaTeX supports all major browsers, including Chrome, Safari, Firefox, Opera, Edge, and IE 9 - IE 11.

+The list of supported commands can be found [here](https://khan.github.io/KaTeX/docs/supported.html).

 ## Getting started

 [Download KaTeX](https://github.com/khan/katex/releases) and host it on your server or include the `katex.min.js` and `katex.min.css` files on your page directly from a CDN: